imoncoc/task_ghuddy/README.md

 ### Bonus
 - **Case 5**: User can easily select `darkMode` field.
 Then all text and background become user friendly to dark theme.
 Not implemented in localStorage for that if you reload the page may occurs an issue.
 - **Case 6**: On Hotels one can select if you love the hotel.
-This features implement in `localStorage` so if you reload your selected hotel will remain as red before.
+This features implement in `localStorage` so if you reload your selected hotel will remain as red before, also an animation added

 ## Technology Stack